marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 *Should you find yourself confronted by a swordsman, draw your sword.
 Do not attempt diplomacy with one who is not a diplomat.* &ndash; BUDDHIST PROVERB
 \
 \
+*In the depths of winter, I finally learned that within me there lay an invincible summer.* &ndash; ALBERT CAMUS
+\
+\
 *The most courageous act is to think for yourself.
 Aloud.* &ndash; COCO CHANEL
 \
 \